-Prerequisite: ESLR 0072 with a grade of C or better or a qualifying score on the ESOL placement test.
+Placement: ESLR 0072 with a grade of C or better or a gualifying score on the ESOL skills assessment test.

 ESLR 0092 Advanced Reading and Vocabulary

 This course focuses on understanding contextual meaning, word forms, synonyms, and connotation.
 Distinction between fact and opinion in writing is studied, as well as paraphrasing sentences, and reading articles, periodicals, academic texts with more abstract and grammatical complexity, and internet research.